Love-Ry1/mustafar/Individual reflections/Mirco Ghadri/Week2.md

 #### 3. What is my contribution towards the team's application of scrum?

-Building a simple hello world app in android studio and running it on an android virtual device/emulator.
+Building a simple hello world app in the first sprint using android studio and running the app on an android virtual device/emulator.

 #### 4. What is my contribution towards the team's deliveries?